Best Things to do and See in Ubud, Bali Indonesia

 Chill at Monkey Forest

-The Sacred Monkey Forest Sanctuary colloquially referred to as the Monkey Forest, is one of the most famous tourist destinations in Ubud.
+The Sacred Monkey Forest Sanctuary colloquially referred to as the Monkey Forest, is one of Ubud’s most famous tourist destinations.
 Just as the name implies, the Monkey Forest is home to over 500 Balinese monkeys who live in harmony with the well-preserved forest.
 Besides the monkeys, this attraction is known for housing three temples, the Pura Dalem Agung, the Pura Beji, and the Pura Prajapati.

 Also Read: How to get to Bali, Indonesia